 Keeping it Royal – Exploring Old Stockholm

 After you have charged your batteries over coffee in Södermalm, we recommend you slowly move on to Gamla Stan, or Old Stockholm.
 We recommend you take it by foot, but naturally you could also take a bus to save time and energy.
-Gamla Stan is one of the largest and best preserved medieval city centres in all of Europe and offers a real taste of old world charme.
-We recommend that you simply wander the narrow alleyways, but make sure to find Stortorget (the main square), Mårten Trotzigs gränd (Mårten Trotzigs alley, only 90cm wide at its narrowest point), and Stockholm Cathedral.
+Gamla Stan is one of the largest and best preserved medieval city centers in all of Europe and offers a real taste of old world charm.
+We suggest that you simply wander the narrow alleyways, but make sure to find Stortorget (the main square), Mårten Trotzigs gränd (Mårten Trotzigs alley, only 90 cm wide at its narrowest point), and Stockholm Cathedral.

 The Hustle and Bustle – Luncheon

 Chances are you have built up an appetite through all the walking you’ve been doing so far.
 So leave the island of Gamla Stan and dive into the hustle and bustle of modern Stockholm as you venture into Norrmalm.
 You probably know the saying “When in Rome, do as the Romans do” and if you are visiting in the summer we definitely recommend that you follow in the footsteps of Stockholm natives for you lunchbreak.
 Grab a salad-to-go and plunk your butt on the shores of Nybroviken.
 Soak in the few rays of sunshine while you people-watch for a while.

 If you are here during the winter, we recommend that you grab lunch in one of the many restaurants around Centralstation, (main train station) or around Sergels torg.